psalire/Huffman-Tree/README.md

 #### How it works

 Huffman trees are used as a type of lossless data compression.
 It works by encoding the most frequent occurring bytes in a file to smaller sizes e.g. to a few bits.
-For example, if the most frequent occurring byte in a file is 'e', which is 101 in ASCII or 01100101 in binary, this may be encoded to fewer bits e.g. 001 - here, letter 'e' only takes 3 bits per occurrence rather than 8 bits.
+For example, if the most frequent occurring byte in a file is 'e', which is 101 in ASCII or `01100101` in binary, this may be encoded to fewer bits e.g. `001` - here, letter 'e' only takes 3 bits per occurrence rather than 8 bits, saving 5 bits per letter 'e'.

 ##### encode.c